khiltid08/F1-Data-Analysis/README.md

 ## Analysis
 This project analyzes F1 race results data to answer the following questions:

-Which drivers and teams have performed the best over the course of the season?
-How have individual drivers' performances varied over the season?
-What is the distribution of finishing positions for each driver?
-How have weather conditions and track characteristics affected race results?
+How do Hamilton, Vettel, and Schumacher compare in terms of their career statistics, such as wins, poles, fastest laps, and points?

+How did their performance evolve over time, and how did they cope with changes in regulations, technology, and competition?

-The analysis uses pandas and matplotlib to clean, manipulate, and visualize the data.
+The analysis uses pandas, seaborn, and matplotlib to clean, manipulate, and visualize the data.